 \section{Introduction}

-Age-structured population models capture the dynamics of renewable populations over time and have rich scientific purposes to explain fluctuations of past living populations or predict future growth.
-Being structured around age cohorts, these models \new{contain integrals over age and} lead to nonlinear integro-partial differential equations (IPDEs) \new{with positive states}. \new{Such equations capture sub-population dynamics, governed by age-dependent contact rates modeled using the law of mass action \cite{heesterbeek2005law}, and influenced by birth and death rates, which may depend on both age and time.}
+Age-structured population models capture the dynamics of renewable populations over time and serve to explain past population fluctuations or predict future growth.
+Being structured around age cohorts, these models lead to nonlinear integro-partial differential equations (IPDEs) \new{with positive states}, \new{capturing sub-population dynamics governed by age-dependent contact rates \cite{heesterbeek2005law} and and shaped by birth and death rates varying with age and, potentially, time.}

-\new{Many processes in biology, biotechnology, or demography can be represented with age-structured population models \cite{inaba2017age, martcheva2015introduction, brauer2012mathematical, rong2007mathematical, gyllenberg1983stability}.
-For example, the link between demography and economics, and the prediction of the impact of demographic shifts on workforce dynamics, healthcare demand, or social security systems can be achieved by exploiting age-structured population models parameterized by an age- and time-dependent consumption and total value in assets \cite{freiberger2024optimization, tahvonen2009economics}.
-Such models are also exploited to understand the contagion of criminal behaviors in carceral environments and allow for the implementation of age-structured correctional intervention measures \cite{ibrahim2022mathematical, sooknanan2023criminals}, or in other cases, favor the development of more equitable educational strategies when facing a population growth or demographic shifts \cite{lutz2005toward}.}

-\new{On a smaller scale, the dynamics of populations can be studied through chemostat models, where fresh nutrient solution is fed to a bioreactor at the same rate as it is extracted.
-To achieve the desired amount of biomass within the reactor, this rate is used as control input, which makes harvesting and dilution synonyms in this context.} From a control perspective, most models involving interacting populations -- such as in protein synthesis \cite{li2008competition} or wastewater treatment \cite{andrews1974dynamic} -- are formulated with ordinary differential equations (ODEs), but structured models are increasingly relevant in ecology and epidemiology \cite{holmes1994partial, nguyen2020analysis}.
-In these systems, actuation is inherently subtractive: species can only be removed, not added, through mechanisms like dilution in chemostats, harvesting in ecosystems, or vaccination in epidemics.
+\new{Such models have been applied across biology, biotechnology, and demography \cite{inaba2017age, martcheva2015introduction, brauer2012mathematical, rong2007mathematical, gyllenberg1983stability} to link population dynamics with socio-economic outcomes; for instance, forecasting workforce and healthcare demand \cite{freiberger2024optimization, tahvonen2009economics}, understanding the spread of behaviors in carceral systems \cite{ibrahim2022mathematical, sooknanan2023criminals}, or guiding equitable educational strategies under demographic shifts \cite{lutz2005toward}.} \new{On a smaller scale, the dynamics of interacting populations are studied through chemostat models, where fresh nutrient solution is fed to a bioreactor at the same rate as it is extracted.
+To achieve the desired amount of biomass within the reactor, this rate acts as control input.} From a control perspective, most models involving interacting populations, such as in protein synthesis \cite{li2008competition} or wastewater treatment \cite{andrews1974dynamic}, are formulated with ordinary differential equations (ODEs), but structured models are increasingly relevant in ecology and epidemiology \cite{holmes1994partial, nguyen2020analysis, smith2013chemostats}.
+In these systems, actuation is inherently subtractive: species can only be removed, not added, through mechanisms such as dilution in chemostats, harvesting in ecosystems, or vaccination in epidemics.